VoidXWalker/Atum/README.md

 ----------

-To use change the seed that gets reset or to change the difficulty simply shift click on the golden boots.
+To change the seed that gets reset or to change the difficulty simply shift click on the golden boots.

 An empty seed will result in the mod resetting random seeds.